 Source: company websites; CSR reports; Thomson Reuters; HIP Investor analysis

 Did you know that gender diversity in corporate leadership has been found to be an indicator of strong financial performance?
 Scandinavia’s biggest bank Nordea recently studied over 11,000 companies and found that those with female leadership outperformed over the last eight years.
 Credit Suisse, among others, has found similar results for companies with female board representation.
 It turns out there is a lot of evidence “that when companies commit themselves to diverse leadership, they are more successful.”

 What can you do to spur more gender diversity?
 CEOs and boards work for their shareholders.
 So while actions speak louder than words, investment actions speak loudest of all!
 Isn’t it time we put our money where our mouths are?
 You can reward the leaders and send a major signal by aligning your investments with your values.
 HIP Investor offers 75,000 impact ratings — where gender diversity is a strong factor — of stocks, bonds and funds, as well as managing investment strategies for investors and 401(k) plans.
-OpenInvest is an online investment advisor that makes it easy to launch a comprehensive portfolio that incorporates your values, including gender equality, with a click.
+OpenInvest makes it easy to launch a comprehensive portfolio that incorporates your values, including gender equality, with a click.

 Disclaimer: OpenInvest and HIP Investor are registered investment advisers.
 Investing is inherently risky.
 This is not an offer of securities.
 Past performance is not indicative of future results.

 1. The data was collected directly from company websites and annual reports.
 Only 88 firms report all three ratios, so while the top 10 are leaders in open information on actual performance, the laggards at least get credit for being transparent about these statistics.
 We aggregated these indicators by blending the three metrics together equally for a total score and ranked them from highest to lowest.

 2. Official corporate name is TJX, which owns TJ Maxx, Marshalls, and other retailers